-CMS Comparison: Drupal, Joomla, and WordPress
+CMS comparison: Drupal, Joomla, and WordPress

 Each has passionate, dedicated developer and user communities, making it easy to find free support directly through their websites or through other online forums or even books.
-In addition, paid support is readily available from third-party sources, such as consultants, developers and designers.
-Each of these systems shows long-term sustainability and longevity; support for them will continue to be readily available for the foreseeable future.
+In addition, paid support is readily available from third-party sources, such as consultants, developers, and designers.
+Each system shows long-term sustainability and longevity; support for them will continue to be readily available for the foreseeable future.

 |About||Drupal is a powerful, developer-friendly tool for building complex sites.
-Like most powerful tools, it requires some expertise and experience to operate.||Joomla offers middle ground between the developer-oriented, extensive capabilities of Drupal and user-friendly but more complex site development options than Wordpress offers.||Wordpress began as an innovative, easy-to-use blogging platform.
-With an ever-increasing repertoire of themes, plugins and widgets, this CMS is widely used for other website formats also.|
+Like most powerful tools, it requires some expertise and experience to operate.||Joomla offers a platform between the developer-oriented, extensive capabilities of Drupal and the user-friendly but more complex site development options that WordPress offers.||WordPress began as an innovative, easy-to-use blogging platform.
+With an ever-increasing repertoire of themes, plugins, and widgets, this CMS is also widely used for other website formats also.|

-|Ease of Use||Drupal requires the most technical expertise of the three CMSs.
+|Ease of use||Drupal requires the most technical expertise of the three CMSs.
 However, it also is capable of producing the most advanced sites.
 With each release, it is becoming easier to use.
-If you’re unable to commit to learning the software or can’t hire someone who knows it, it may not be the best choice.||Less complex than Drupal, more complex than Wordpress.
-Relatively uncomplicated installation and setup.
-With a relatively small investment of effort into understanding Joomla’s structure and terminology, you have the ability to create fairly complex sites.||Technical experience is not necessary; it’s intuitive and easy to get a simple site set up quickly.
-It’s easy to paste text from a Microsoft Word document into a Wordpress site, but not into Joomla and Drupal sites.|
+If you’re unable to commit to learning the software or can’t hire someone who knows it, it might not be the best choice.||Joomla is less complex than Drupal but more complex than WordPress.
+It has a relatively uncomplicated installation and setup.
+With a small investment of effort into understanding Joomla’s structure and terminology, you have the ability to create fairly complex sites.||Technical experience is not necessary; it’s intuitive and easy to get a simple site set up quickly.
+It’s easy to paste text from a Microsoft Word document into a WordPress site, but not into Joomla and Drupal sites.|

-|Features||Known for its powerful taxonomy and ability to tag, categorize and organize complex content.||Designed to perform as a community platform, with strong social networking features.||Ease of use is a key benefit for experts and novices alike.
-It’s powerful enough for web developers or designers to efficiently build sites for clients; then, with minimal instruction, clients can take over the site management.
-Known for an extensive selection of themes.
-Very user-friendly with great support and tutorials, making it great for non-technical users to quickly deploy fairly simple sites.|
+|Features||Drupal is known for its powerful taxonomy and ability to tag, categorize, and organize complex content.||Joomla is designed to perform as a community platform, with strong social networking features.||Ease of use is a key benefit for experts and novices alike.
+WordPress is powerful enough for web developers or designers to efficiently build sites for clients; then, with minimal instruction, clients can take over the site management.
+WordPress is known for an extensive selection of themes.
+It’s user-friendly with great support and tutorials, making it great for non-technical users to quickly deploy fairly simple sites.|

-|Best Use Cases||For complex, advanced and versatile sites; for sites that require complex data organization; for community platform sites with multiple users; for online stores||Joomla allows you to build a site with more content and structure flexibility than Wordpress offers, but still with fairly easy, intuitive usage.
-Supports E-commerce, social networking and more.||Ideal for fairly simple web sites, such as everyday blogging and news sites; and anyone looking for an easy-to-manage site.
+|Best use cases||Drupal is best for complex, advanced, and versatile sites; for sites that require complex data organization; for community platform sites with multiple users; and for online stores.||Joomla enables you to build a site with more content and structure flexibility than WordPress offers, but still with fairly easy, intuitive usage.
+It supports e-commerce, social networking, and more.||WordPress is ideal for fairly simple web sites, such as everyday blogging and news sites; and for anyone looking for an easy-to-manage site.
 Add-ons make it easy to expand the functionality of the site.|

-©2016 Rackspace US, Inc.
+©2020 Rackspace US, Inc.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License